bashtools/mokctl/README.md

 ### Try mokctl

-**None of this will work until CRI-O tell us where the repo has moved to see [Issue #3740]([Centos 7 repos gone · Issue #3740 · cri-o/cri-o · GitHub](https://github.com/cri-o/cri-o/issues/3740)).
+**None of this will work until CRI-O tell us where the repo has moved to see [Issue #3740](https://github.com/cri-o/cri-o/issues/3740).
 Come back later and try when this message has gone.**

 Install [Docker](https://docs.docker.com/get-docker/) if you don't have it already.